nstrawha/inhaled-RIF-popPK/README.md

 # inhaled-RIF-popPK
 Population-level ODE model for the comparison of an oral dose and inhaled dose of the anti-TB medication rifampin.
+Able to be run quickly as-is - modeling parameters have been scaled down for quick example runs.

 Based on the model presented in Ramachandran & Gadgil, 2023; DOI: https://doi.org/10.1002/psp4.13008